How to Create a Live Scoreboard Overlay When Streaming Sports Online

 Additional Tools for Online Sports Streaming

-Of course, vMix and Wirecast aren’t the only live streaming encoding software and production mixers available.
-In fact, there is a range of software and hardware tools out there that can help you add scoreboard overlays.
+Of course, vMix and Wirecast aren’t the only live stream and production mixers available.
+In addition, there is a range of software and hardware tools out there that can help you add scoreboard overlays.

-Many of the methods we’ve described above apply to a variety of these systems as well.
-For example, broadcasters can create custom scoreboards with every major software encoder/production mixer on our radar.
-Of course, hardware encoders will require NDI-based methods, such as the NewBlueFX solution.
+Many of the methods we’ve described above also apply to a variety of these systems.
+Hardware encoders require NDI-based methods, such as the NewBlueFX solution.

 In addition to your encoding software, you’ll need a professional video hosting platform to host your sports broadcasts.
-Dacast is an excellent option because it is fully-loaded with the tools you need to broadcast sports like a pro at a super reasonable price point.
+Dacast is an excellent option because it is fully loaded with the tools you need to broadcast sports like a pro at a reasonable price.

 Conclusion

 Online sports broadcasting is booming, and succeeding in this growing industry requires attention to details and special effects like scoreboard overlays.
-We hope that this article has left you feeling equipped to try out one or more of the approaches reviewed here.
+We hope this article has equipped you to try out one or more of the approaches reviewed here.

-As we mentioned, another essential tool for streaming sports online is an online video platform.
-A professional OVP like Dacast offers both on-demand video hosting and live stream delivery.
+As we mentioned, an online video platform is another essential tool used to stream sports online.
+For example, a professional OVP like Dacast offers on-demand video hosting and live stream delivery.

-Among other advantages, Dacast’s live streaming platform offers white-label streaming, low-latency HLS delivery, video monetization tools, and fast, global delivery via top-tier CDNs.
+Among other advantages, Dacast offers white-label streaming, low-latency HLS delivery, video monetization tools, and fast, global delivery via top-tier CDNs.

 Want to try the platform for yourself?
 We offer a 14-day risk-free trial.
-All you have to do to get started is create a Dacast account today.
-No credit card necessary.
+To get started, just create a Dacast account today.
+No credit card is necessary.